citp/privacy-policy-historical/c/cs/css/cssplay.co.uk.md

-> *The following text is extracted and transformed from the cssplay.co.uk privacy policy that was archived on 2011-11-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111102010054id_/http%3A//www.cssplay.co.uk/w3c/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cssplay.co.uk privacy policy that was archived on 2012-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120615060524id_/http%3A//www.cssplay.co.uk/w3c/privacy.html) for the most accurate reproduction.*

-# Stu Nicholls | CSS play | Privacy Policy
+# Stu Nicholls | CSSplay | Privacy Policy

 ### Information